cindygraffin-pro/cloud-practitionner/readme.md

 **VPC:**
 - private network to deploy resources in (regional resource)
-- subnets allow to partition the network inside of our VPC (AZ resource)
+- subnets allow to partition the network inside of our VPC (AZ resource), we can create one or more subnets within each AZ
 - a public subnet is a subnet that is accessible from the internet
 - a private subnet is a subnet not accessible from the internet
 - to define access to the internet and between subnets we use Route Tables